 Employing a unique array of opportunities and approaches, QEM has established an extensive network of STEM faculty, administrators, and students and to successfully engage in a range of institutional and individual capacity-building activities.
 Strategies employed and lessons learned in the implementation of one project inform approaches in other projects.
 With the assistance of experienced STEM consultants and evaluators, QEM offers high quality technical assistance, encouragement, and follow-up support to chief academic officers, STEM faculty, and STEM students at a range of minority-serving institutions as well as underrepresented minority faculty at non-minority institutions.

 The QEM Network, the successor organization to the MIT-based QEM Project, was established in 1990 with initial core support from the Carnegie Corporation of New York.
-During the inaugural year, QEM received funding from federal agencies and private foundations for specific programmatic efforts focused on quality education in science, technology, engineering, and mathematics (STEM) for underrepresented groups.
+During our first year of operation, QEM received funding from federal agencies and private foundations for specific programmatic efforts focused on quality education in science, technology, engineering, and mathematics (STEM) for underrepresented groups.
 In April 1991, QEM established the Quality Education for Minorities in Mathematics, Science, and Engineering (QEM/MSE) Network, a coalition of over 25 minority and non-minority institutions, school districts, and national mathematics, science, and education organizations.